 The “Data for Public Good” Project

-Students who participate in the program will benefit from hands-on experience working on an open-ended problem in order to improve their familiarity and competency with Python, Ruby, or other programming language.
-They will learn skills such as project management, project design, and collaborative coding.
+Students who participate in the program will benefit from hands-on experience working on an open-ended problem in order to improve their familiarity and competency with Python, R, or other programming language.
+Basic familiarity with Python is required so that all members of the group can begin their work together.
+Through building their project, they will learn skills such as project management, project design, and collaborative coding.
 By the end of the semester, fellows will present their work to the GC community during the GC Digital Showcase.
 Final projects will be made publicly accessible.

 Applications must include: